jappeace/php-cake-plugin-view_content_factory/README.md

 ### Authentication

-Chose either the safe way or the workaround, but not both.
+Choose either the safe way or the workaround, but not both. (or your own authentication scheme).

 #### The safe way

-Configure you auth componenent in your appcontroller:
+Configure you auth component in your appcontroller:

     public $components = array(
         'Auth' => array(